SteeltoeOSS/Documentation/api/v4/management/using-endpoints.md

 All management endpoint settings should be placed under the configuration key prefix `Management:Endpoints`.
 Any settings found under this prefix apply to all endpoints globally.

-Settings that you want to apply to specific endpoints should be placed under the configuration key prefix `Management:Endpoints:`, followed by the ID of the endpoint (for example, `Management:Endpoints:Health`).
+Settings that you want to apply to specific endpoints should be placed under the configuration key prefix `Management:Endpoints:<ID>`, where `<ID>` is the ID of the endpoint (for example, `Management:Endpoints:Health`).
 Any settings you apply to a specific endpoint override the settings applied globally.
-Subsequent pages describe the actuator-specific settings.

 The following table describes the settings that you can apply globally: